Abandoned & Little-Known Airfields:

 was already world renown as the famed dance team of Vernon & Irene Castle.

-Regrettably, he was killed in a plane crash at Benbrook during training exercises.
+Regrettably, he was killed in a plane crash at Benbrook on 2/15/18.

 Some witnesses, including William Fuller,